jaimemartinagui/gvit/README.md

 - ✅ Fully isolated (no system side effects)

 **Documentation:** See [tests/README.md](tests/README.md) for the complete testing guide including:
-- How to run and write tests
+- How to run and write tests.
-- Coverage analysis
+- Coverage analysis.
-- Available fixtures
+- Available fixtures.
-- Best practices
+- Best practices.
-- CI/CD integration

 ---